tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 When specialists write, probably the last concern on their minds is the SEO of the topic.
 They aren’t thinking about how to surface this material in the moment the user needs it.
 By adding the right metadata to the topic and structuring it in way that supports SEO, you can help support this principle of information design.

-One easy way to encourage this is by adding a two-sentence description of your topic that encapsulates the point of your topic in a quick, easy way.
+One easy way to encourage discoverability is by adding a two-sentence description of your topic that encapsulates the point of your topic in a quick, easy way.
 This description should be the starting point for your topic, as these first two sentences factor heavily in SEO.
 Make sure this short description gets pushed into the meta tags of your page.

 The next step would be to research metrics around page visibility.
 Based on your analysis of analytics, are users finding the page?
 Why or why not?
 If not, can you link to the topic from within a context that the user does see (such as user interface page or error message)?
 Or can you link to the topic from more popular topics?
 Alternatively, are you even using the right keywords in the topic that users are likewise using?
 That kind of SEO analysis on the visibility of content is rarely something that specialists consider when creating docs.

 I won't go into depth about my forays into SEO, but I do pay attention to page metrics.
-I noticed that about 14% of our doc traffic was focused on specification pages, so I expanded and amplified the information on that page to be even more comprehensive and navigable, and I started linking out to other pages from that master specification page.
+In looking at my docs at work, I noticed that about 14% of our doc traffic was focused on specification pages, so I expanded and amplified the specification information on that page to be even more comprehensive and navigable.
+I also started linking out to other pages from that master specification page.
 The specification page sort of becomes the landing page and entry point for a lot of other docs.

 The first step in any kind of SEO turning starts by analyzing metrics &mdash; what pages users visit most, least, and why.
 To read more, see [Principle 2: Make information discoverable as the user needs it](https://idratherbewriting.com/simplifying-complexity/discoverability-through-metadata.html).

 ### Principle: Ensure information harmony in the larger landscape